About the event

 Date: Monday 17 May 2021

-During the session Tanni will discuss her successful sporting career as well as her work as a campaigner and member of the House of Lords working on accessibility and disability rights.
+During the session Tanni discussed her successful sporting career as well as her work as a campaigner and member of the House of Lords working on accessibility and disability rights.

 If you have any queries please contact firstname.lastname@example.org.